Dominican Republic: Building Physical and Fiscal Resilience to Ensure Shared Prosperity

 Partnerships and Coordination

-The technical assistance project is undertaken jointly with the Ministry of Finance and the Ministry of Economics, Planning and Development.
-There is a good standing working relation with the EU Delegation, UNDP and JICA (Japan International Cooperation Agency) to discuss on-going initiatives in the Dominican Republic funded by other donors.
+The technical assistance project was undertaken jointly with the Ministry of Finance and the MEPyD.
+The EU Delegation was invited to meetings on this ACP-EU NDRR project in the Dominican Republic.
+There was furthermore a good standing working relation with the EU Delegation, UNDP and JICA (Japan International Cooperation Agency) to discuss on-going initiatives in the Dominican Republic funded by other donors.

 The working policy paper on the impact of hurricane strikes on economic activity is available here.